Skip Breadcrumb Links

-If you need help writing the letter to your employer, you can contact a local Ministry of Labour office.
+If you need help writing the letter to your employer, you can contact a local Ministry office.
 You can also visit a settlement agency for help and advice about file a claim, or to understand more about your rights.
 To find help, go to Services Near Me and search for "settlement services" near you.

 Call the Ministry of Labour